Locking clothing

 Locking clothing are garments which prevent the person wearing the clothing from removing the clothing.
 One example would be clothing designed to prevent a person with dementia from inappropriate undressing.
+Sometimes locking clothes are used for sexual purposes, such as in feminization.

 Designs

 Commonly, adaptive clothes that are made with this accommodation are one-piece jumpsuits that feature back zippers.
 In many cases, they are made with zippers that have one or more unusual features in order to make them unlike regular clothes, and therefore harder to remove.
 Often, they are designed to appear in front with classic designs, such as faux buttons and plackets, collars, or T-shirt-like prints, while the backs have closures that must be open to remove the garment.
 Some alternative closures on these jumpsuits include zippers that zip from top to bottom (they are separating zippers similar to those found on coats) and tuck into a small pocket found below waist level.
 Other zippers may be off-center in order to be in a location in which the patient is not used to finding it.